 Customers will give one look at your store windows and immediately vote in favor of not shopping there.

-The good news amongst the chaos that hard water stains rile up for you is that eradicating them is a lot easier than you might think.
+The good news amongst the chaos these rile up for you is that eradicating them is a lot easier than you might think.

 DIY Tips: How To Get Hard Water Stains Off Windows